drdaemos/xc5-docs/en/webinars_and_video_tutorials/webinar_2_-_10_apr_2014_-_design_changes_in_x-cart_5_(custom_skins_and_webmaster_kit_modules_intro).md

     This method unassigns **layout/main.center.center.tpl**from all view lists.

 2. The next step is to assign a custom template to the same view list and call **layout/main.center.center.tpl** inside this custom template.
-3. Before next step please do not forget to remove the **skins/custom_skin/default/en/layout/main.center.center.tpl** template mentioned in [section 2.1](7504837.html).
+3. Before next step please do not forget to remove the **skins/custom_skin/default/en/layout/main.center.center.tpl** template mentioned in {% link "section 2.1" 7504837.html %}.
 4. Create the **skins/default/en/modules/XC/CustomSkin/main.custom_center.center.tpl** template with the following content:

     {% highlight php %}{% raw %}